 If you’ve got heart disease, you’re more likely to have sleep apnea.

 TRUE.
 Sleep apnea is related to several cardiovascular problems and other medical conditions, though the evidence for some associations is stronger than for others.
 There is a strong link between sleep apnea and hypertension (elevated blood pressure) and heart arrhythmias (disorders of irregular heartbeat).
 Sleep apnea is also a risk factor for stroke and can affect insulin resistance, leading to diabetes.

 People with sleep apnea die because they can’t breathe in the middle of the night.

-MOSTLY FALSE The potentially fatal consequences of sleep apnea, such as heart disease, generally occur over time.
+MOSTLY FALSE.
+The potentially fatal consequences of sleep apnea, such as heart disease, generally occur over time.
 When someone with sleep apnea stops breathing during sleep, the body senses it and steps in.
-“Your brain wakes you up so you can take a breath,” Dr. Pervez says.
+“Your brain wakes up so you can take a breath,” Dr. Pervez says.
 However, it’s possible for a drop in oxygen to cause immediate death in someone suffering from advanced heart disease or another severe condition.
 The risk of death also depends on the severity of sleep apnea.